-If the Notes are not deposited with an Intermediary, the imposta sostitutiva is applied and withheld by the relevant Italian financial intermediary (or permanent establishment in Italy of a non-Italian resident financial intermediary) paying the Interest to a Noteholder or, absent that, by the Issuer and gross recipients that are Italian resident corporations or permanent establishments in Italy of nonresident corporations to which the Notes are effectively connected are entitled to deduct imposta sostitutiva suffered from income taxes due.
+If the Notes are not deposited with an Authorized Intermediary, the substitute tax is applied by the relevant Italian entity (or permanent establishment in Italy of a non-Italian resident entity) paying the Interest to a Noteholder or, absent that, by the Issuer of the Notes.
+In such a case the substitute tax is levied to all recipients, regardless their tax status.
+Each gross-payee Noteholder shall be entitled to deduct the substitute tax in their income tax return.